does-my-child-need-to-take-probiotic-photo

 REASONS TO GIVE YOUR CHILD A MULTIVITAMIN

-• have food allergy
+• have food allergies or intolerances

 • follow a vegetarian or vegan diet

-• have abnormal growth pattern
+• show abnormal growth patterns

 THE RISK OF TAKING TOO MUCH SUPPLEMENT